 Research has not yet determined whether women with ADHD are more affected, or differently affected, by menopause.
 But given what we know about challenges associated with ADHD, and the impact of estrogen loss on executive functioning in non-ADHD women, we can safely assume that women with ADHD are more vulnerable to challenges during menopause.
 Treatments for menopausal women with ADHD should take into account the various considerations we have discussed here.

 Menopause and ADHD: Next Steps

-- Free Download: Is It ADHD?
-A Guide for Women
+- Free Download: Guide to Hormones & ADHD in Women

 - Read: Is it ADHD or Menopause?